Welcome to Matthew Smith's Personal Webpage

 About Me

 In addition to my research I play an active role in the department.
-I am currently the Director of Postgraduate Research, so look after all the PhD students in the department, and am a member of a few committees (including the School Social team and the Equality, Divisity & Inclusion committee).
-I have the pleasure of currently supervising Gayathri Eknath and Bradley Ward as second supervisor.
-In the past I supervised Thomas Williams (now a postdoc) and Connor Williams.
-I've now been teaching the first-year module "Introduction to Astrophysics" since I created it in 2017/8, the "Galaxies and Galaxy Evolution" module since 2018/19, as well as supervising MPhys and MSc projects - see more on my Teaching and Outreach page.
+I have recently stepped down as the Director of Postgraduate Research to contribute to the University's push on Transnational Education.
+I am a currently leading the push to get the department's rooftop observatory functioning again, and over my years I served on several committee's (including the School Social Team, and the Equality, Divisity & Inclusion committee).
+I have the pleasure of currently supervising two PhD students as primary supervisor (Alex Jones and Mete Uzuner) and two as secondary supervisor (Aparna Venkateshwaran and Callum Aubrey).
+In the past I supervised Thomas Williams (now at the UK ALMA Regional centre), Connor Williams, Gayathri Eknath, and Bradley Ward.
+I've now been teaching the first-year module "Introduction to Astrophysics" since I created it in 2017/8, as well as supervising MPhys and MSc projects - see more on my Teaching and Outreach page.

 My undergraduate bachelors and masters degree was undertaken at Cambridge University in physics (natural sciences tripos).
 I was a member of Jesus College where I played several of the colleges sports teams (but definitely not to a high standard) and played in the college orchestra.
-While, unfortunately not playing many sports now, I am still a keen rugby fan and often get to see an international match.
+While, only playing in our Department's weekly five-a-side game, I am still a keen rugby and Formula 1 fan.
 For the last few years I have helped on my old secondary schools year 8 camp in the new forest, where I help teach outdoor skills and run activities.
 I also enjoy science-fiction and fantasy, as well as a variety of video games.
 For more info see my other interests section.

 Check out the rest of my website by clicking on the Menu button at the top.